UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 - **trimgalore v0.6.7**: https://github.com/FelixKrueger/TrimGalore
 - **trinity v2.15.1**: https://github.com/trinityrnaseq/trinityrnaseq

 The following scripts were submitted to a high performance computing cluster via SLURM.
+All softwares above were pre-installed under a Bioinformatics module on the computing cluster except RepeatFinder and orfipy which were installed as described below.
+Sequenceserver was used as a cloud-based version (https://sequenceserver.com/).

 # Transcriptome assembly – single dataset
 **1. SRA-download**
-- Configure your cluster for sratools commands by running the command:
+- Configure your cluster for sratools (v2.10.9) commands by running the command:
 ```
 ./vdb-config -i
 ```
-  - Target SRA datasets were primarily paired-ended data.
-To download a single raw RNA-seq dataset from the NCBI sequence read archive (SRA), run the script:
+  - Target RNA-seq datasets were primarily paired-end data.
+To download an RNA-seq dataset from the NCBI sequence read archive (SRA), run the script:
 ```
 #!/bin/bash
 #SBATCH --job-name=sra-download